The Texas Citizens Participation Act (TCPA) covers more than you think.

 It covers more than you think.
 Texas courts have held the following are matters of public concern: Communications by an employee to a competitor about a trade secret, claims that a former partner was excluded from an approved vendor list, emails concerning the competence of a nurse, denying someone the right to purchase radio time, investment offering documents, and even obituaries.

-In other words, the act covers lots of things.
+In other words, the act encompasses a wide range of things.

 If you get sued or are thinking of suing somebody, you would be wise to ask a lawyer about the Texas Citizens Participation Act (TCPA).